alpinelinux/awall/README.md

 **dnat**, respectively.

+Each NAT rule may have an attribute named **to-addr** that specifies the IP address ranges to which the original source or destination address is mapped.
+It is a list that can contain

+* an IPv4 address or range
+* an IPv6 address or range
+* DNS name which resolves to an IPv4 and/or IPv6 address

-Each NAT rule may have an attribute named **to-addr** that specifies the IPv4 address range to which the original source or destination address is mapped.
-The value can be a single IPv4 address or a range specified by two addresses, separated with the **-** character.
-If not defined, it defaults to the primary address of the ingress interface in case of destination NAT, or that of the egress interface in case of source NAT.
+Only one address or range per protocol version may be defined.
+Ranges are specified by two addresses, separated with the **-** character.
+If not defined, **to-addr** defaults to the primary address of the ingress interface in case of destination NAT, or that of the egress interface in case of source NAT.

+When **to-addr** is defined, the NAT rule applies to those protocol versions for which an address is given.
+The protocol version scope can be explicitly defined using the **family** attribute.
+It is a list where the allowed values are **inet** and **inet6**, corresponding to IPv4 and IPv6.
+When both **to-addr** and **family** are undefined, the rule applies to IPv4 packets only.

 Optionally, a NAT rule can specify the TCP and UDP port range to which the original source or destination port is mapped.
 The attribute is